Tuck · Blog

 Do AI baby monitors actually work?
 An honest answer

-AI in baby monitors helps with three real things: better cry detection, scene description so you can glance at a phone instead of staring at a video, and personalized lullabies.
+AI in baby monitors helps with three real things: better cry detection, scene description so you can glance at a phone instead of staring at a video, and curated lullabies.
 It does not detect SIDS, predict sleep, or replace adult supervision.
 Most of the rest is marketing.

 · 9 min read